Random | Best Random Tools

 With the threat of government encroachment, the concept of a Slab City resident-run community seems to be the only solution.
 Some residents acknowledge that the land is useless and that California might sell the city for $1 an acre.
 Still, most of the residents rely on social security or government assistance, so it's impossible to band together to raise funds to purchase Slab City.
 Moreover, with such a mixture of different people living in the location, there are hostile feelings among residents regarding a purchase.
 Still, some of the most lawless residents do not even vocalize opinions on the matter, and it's likely that they wouldn't change their habits regardless.

-• It Is An Actual Garbage Wasteland on Random Things That Slab City Is An Off-Grid Desert City
+• Some Live Here Because They Cannot Afford To Live "On The Grid" on Random Things That Slab City Is An Off-Grid Desert City

-• Slab City Used To Be A Military Base And Now Is Completely Lawless on Random Things That Slab City Is An Off-Grid Desert City
+• Slab City Is Just Steps Away From Tourist Attraction Salvation Mountain on Random Things That Slab City Is An Off-Grid Desert City

-• Residents Rely On Each Other To Cope With The Effects Of The Coronavirus on Random Things That Slab City Is An Off-Grid Desert City
+• Slabbers Fight For Freedom on Random Things That Slab City Is An Off-Grid Desert City

 New Random Displays Display All By Ranking